-At present, steroid manufacturing is occupying a significant place in the pharmaceutical industries.
-The annual global market sales have reached 10 billion dollars in the past few years.
-Due to this, steroids have become the second-largest class of drugs sold for medicinal purposes.
+At present, steroid manufacturing is occupying an important place in the pharmaceutical industry.
+As a result, the annual global market sales have reached 10 billion dollars in the past few years.
+Because of this, steroids have become the second-largest class of drugs sold for medicinal purposes.

 In nations where the laws are stringent, many pharmaceutical laboratories produce steroids in homemade, underground labs, usually from raw substances imported from various parts of the world.
 Subsequently, in many countries, most steroids are being obtained illegally via black-market trading.

-- Medical experts distribute steroids as injections, oral capsules, topical cream and gels, inhalers, and skin patches based on the mode of administration.
+- Medical experts distribute steroids as injections, oral capsules, topical creams and gels, inhalers, and skin patches based on the mode of administration.

 - Based on the application, doctors and practitioners distribute androgenic or anabolic.